pariskimchi/DEND_project/Project4_data_lake/README.md

 <img src="history2.png" alt="history2" width="500"/>

-2. Finally, we can check our S3 bucket.
+2. Finally, we can check our S3 bucket if there is each tables folder of Fact-dimension tables.
 <img src="data_lake1.png" alt="data_lake1" width="500"/>

+In tables folder, we can see that the data loaded as parquet files.
 <img src="data_lake2.png" alt="data_lake2" width="500"/>